 - Practice nurses

-The items list is being regularly updated.
-Please refer to the MBS website for the latest details.
 The Department of Health has also released a COVID-19 Telehealth Items Guide to help health professionals understand the requirements associated with telehealth items and their appropriate use.

 For further details, see also